redpwn/rctf/docs/content/configuration.md

 Option|Description
 -|-
-`defaultDivision`|Optional.
-The default division (by id) to place a user in, overriding `assignDivision`.
-`assignDivision`|Optional.
+`divisionACLs`|Optional.
 Defines rules to assign default and allowed divisions.

-The `assignDivision` object is a list of division assignments.
+The `divisionACLs` object is a list of division assignments.
 Each one is defined as follows.

 Option|Description
 -|-